NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: #eqssthresh artwork-align="center" }

 A side effect of setting {{{β}{}}}*<sub>cubic</sub>* to a value bigger than 0.5 is slower convergence.
-We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could result in faster convergence, it will make the analysis of CUBIC much harder.
+While a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could result in faster convergence, it will make the analysis of CUBIC much harder.